 There is no surefire way to prevent your pet from being stolen, but there are certainly things you can do to mitigate the risk.

 First and foremost, make sure that all of your pets are microchipped and that their records are updated.
+Your veterinarian’s staff can help you with this; the procedure takes seconds and is basically like an injection between the shoulder blades.
 Your pets should always wear a collar and proper identification tags.
 It’s a good idea to get to know your neighborhood.
 Learn about the other animals in your area and foster relationships with neighbors so they know your pets are safe.
 Get involved with neighborhood watches, and be sure to bring in your neighborhood pet sitters and dog walkers – they often know the area better than others.

 Cats should be kept indoors and only allowed outside into a fully enclosed kennel or outdoor enclosure.